zephyrproject-rtos/zephyr/doc/application/index.rst

 .. _application_debugging:
 .. _custom_board_definition:

-Custom Board, DeviceTree and SOC Definitions
+Custom Board, Devicetree and SOC Definitions
 ********************************************

-In cases where the board or platform you are developing for is not yet supported by Zephyr, you can add board, DeviceTree and SOC definitions to your application without having to add them to the Zephyr tree.
+In cases where the board or platform you are developing for is not yet supported by Zephyr, you can add board, Devicetree and SOC definitions to your application without having to add them to the Zephyr tree.

 The structure needed to support out-of-tree board and SOC development